lullaby6/language-redirect/README.md

 ### in HTML

-In your script tag you can use the ```data-language-redirect``` attribute for config the redirects easly.
+In your script tag you can use the ```data-language-redirect``` attribute for config the redirects easly

 ```html
 <script